The National Honor Society for Religious Studies and Theology

 D. Terms of Office

-- These terms shall be initially implemented (beginning 7/1/07) in such a way that, in any subsequent three-year period the following director groupings will come up for election in the first, second, and third year respectively: 1) the President, Vice President, and at least one at-large director; 2) the Secretary and at least one at-large director; and 3) the Treasurer and at least one at-large director.
+- These terms shall be initially implemented (beginning 7/1/07) in such a way that, in any subsequent three-year period the following director groupings will come up for election in the first, second, and third year respectively: 1) the President and at least one at-large director; 2) the Vice President, the Secretary, and at least one at-large director; and 3) the Treasurer and at least one at-large director.

 - Terms of office will begin on the following July 1.
 The Board of Directors may, at its discretion, change this date to better accord with any changes in the timing of the Annual Meeting.